M014 describes carrier route information elements and lists descriptive prefixes (e.g., Rural Route (R)).

 (3) basic carrier route rates (CARRIER ROUTE LINE-OF-TRAVEL or the abbreviation CAR-RT LOT).

-On a firm package of carrier route presorted Periodicals, FIRM may precede CAR-RT LOT or CAR-RT WSH or CAR-RT WSS, as applicable, in the carrier route information line.
+On a firm bundle of carrier route presorted Periodicals, FIRM may precede CAR-RT LOT or CAR-RT WSH or CAR-RT WSS, as applicable, in the carrier route information line.